chrisDG01/machData/README.md

 # machData
-A simple system to create mock data for development, testing and bench marking.
-Data retrieval, manipulation and integration.
+A simple system to create mock data for development, testing and bench marking of data retrieval, manipulation and integration processes.